 Apart from philosophers, psychologists, psychics, theologians and others, the term Consciousness is frequently used by the practitioners of Clinical Medicine.
-It is a useful term with several practical applications in the management of individuals with a variety of conditions that impact the neural functions, particularly the Arousal.
+It is a useful term with several practical applications in management of individuals with a variety of conditions that impact the neural functions, particularly the Arousal.
 In medical practice, the assessment and grading of Consciousness serves the purpose of being good predictor of the eventual long-term outcome or prognosis of the underlying disease or medical condition.

 In Clinical Medicine, the medical practitioner evaluates the Level of Arousal or Alertness of his patient.
 The different levels of Consciousness are :

 a. alert or awake, fully Conscious and fully Oriented to person, place, and time.
 This Orientation represents the normal operation of Higher Intellectual Functions.
-A person who is Conscious, but is under the influence of alcohol or other psychotropic drugs, neural stimulants or depressants may not be fully oriented.
+A person who is Conscious, but is under influence of alcohol or other psychotropic drugs, neural stimulants or depressants may not be fully oriented.

 b. phase of automatism – the person is not fully alert as in Sleep-walking, or recovering from the effects of anesthesia.